-When it comes to nutrient-packed fruits, oranges are in the top 10 (along with guavas, watermelons, kiwis, papayas, grapefruits, kumquats, cantaloupes, lychees, and strawberries).
+When it comes to nutrient-packed fruits, oranges are near the top (along with guavas, watermelons, kiwis, papayas, mangos, and berries).

 And around this time of year, oranges are among the few fruits that promise a little in-season sunshine.

 Now there’s a new kid on the citrus block.
 When you’re out hunting for clementines, oranges, and grapefruits, don’t ignore the Cara Cara navel orange bin.